-Patricia took Marcel and me to Glendalough to soak in the fresh Irish air and a good walk in the countryside before we could partake in the fine Irish ale 😉 We had no idea about the history nor the great natural beauty, wow!
+Patricia took Marcel and me to Glendalough to soak up the fresh Irish air and put in a good walk in the countryside before we could partake in the fine Irish ale 😉 We had no idea about the history nor the great natural beauty, wow!

 The Monastic City consists of a gateway, 30m round tower, Kevin’s Cross, Cathedral, and other monastic remains.
 It has been a pilgrimage sight since medieval times.